 Currently, we’re providing $5 million a year to support the Frist Center for the Visual Arts and another $5 million a year to help expand the Nashville Zoo.
-Each spring, we offer a technology grants program to the broad nonprofit community and in the fall, a management awards competition through the Center for Nonprofit Management.
-The rest of our giving is spread across several areas including enhancements to unique civic institutions and strengthening the capital, managerial and technological capabilities of agencies serving vulnerable people.
+We also offer a technology grant program designed to help agencies and collaboratives work more efficiently.
+Every fall, we are the lead sponsor of Salute to Excellence, a management awards competition through the Center for Nonprofit Management.
+The rest of our giving is spread across several areas including enhancements to unique civic institutions, new revenue streams and strengthening the capital, managerial and collective impact efforts of agencies serving vulnerable people.

 Our mission is to strengthen agencies that serve Nashvillians.
 As such, we don’t typically support agencies based outside of Nashville, unless they serve a significant number of people in Nashville.